pilotCapp/annbench-annann-ext/README.md

 # This repository is a fork of the original annbench benchmarking library
-## It is used to generate and benchmark the annann algorithm
+## It is used to generate and benchmark the annann and linear-adaptive algorithms
 Read README-ANNANN for more information about the implementation of the algorithm

+### Note: multiple small configurations and different versions has been altered in this code for testing purposes, leading to a potentially fault-infested surcecode.
+Going forward this repository should therefore be considered read-only (unless you feel brave)

 # annbench: a lightweight benchmark for approximate nearest neighbor search
+# linear-adaptive: A brute-force alorithm utilizing FAISS together with Partial Distance Pruning (PDE) for optimized linear scan on MR-embeddings

 `annbench` is a simple benchmark for approximate nearest neighbor search algorithms in Python.
 This repository design is strongly influenced by a great project, [ann-benchmarks](https://github.com/erikbern/ann-benchmarks), that provides comprehensive and thorough benchmarks for various algorithms.
 In contrast, we aim to deliver more lightweight and straightforward scripts with the following features.

 - Support Euclidean distance only
-- Support Recall@1 only
+- Support Recall@1 only, (higher recall is supported however needs to be stated in run config.
+Wrong recall might be used if you change recall without clearing all algo-output)
 - Support libraries installable via pip/conda only
 - Search with a single thread
 - Sweep by a single query parameter